mohsinarf/Notes/Unix/Commands.md

 Cat <FileName> -n
-scp -r -P port# <FileName> Username@IPAddress:/directory/ histroy | grep ssh ls -l                                           // Show file in list mode with all the option ls -a                                           // Show all files including hidden file chmod +x filename                               // make the file executable find . -name "*libQtSvg.do*" ldd exectubale_file > log.txt                   // Write the dependency required by exectuable_file in to a log.txt file rm -rf "directory"                              // Remove directory without asking for confirmation

- fgrep '_PB_INC1' -r                            // Search text in the files from current location
+scp -r -P port# <FileName> Username@IPAddress:/directory/ histroy | grep ssh ls -l                                          // Show file in list mode with all the option ls -a                                          // Show all files including hidden file chmod +x filename                              // make the file executable find . -name "*libQtSvg.do*" ldd exectubale_file > log.txt                  // Write the dependency required by exectuable_file in to a log.txt file rm -rf "directory"                             // Remove directory without asking for confirmation ldd app.exec                                   // find all the dependencies to run the application fgrep '_PB_INC1' -r                            // Search text in the files from current location

 ```